 To ensure our ongoing compliance with air quality regulations in South Africa, Sasol applied for certain postponements to manage our short-term challenges relating to the compliance timeframes in adhering to the stricter emission standards.
-We have received confirmation on our initial postponement applications from the National Air Quality Officer, which are reflected in our atmospheric emission licences ("AEL").
-Where shorter postponements were granted initially, applications have subsequently been made by our Secunda Synfuels, Sasolburg and Natref operations and further extensions until 2020 have been received to enable the progression of our committed environmental roadmaps.
 These extensions and associated conditions, which include stretched targets, are included in the relevant varied AELs under which we now operate.
-In March 2019, Sasol submitted applications for postponements on the timeframe to comply with certain of the more stringent minimum emission standards which will come into effect on 1 April 2020.
-These applications are currently with the Department of Environment, Forestry and Fishing for decision making.
+In April 2020, Sasol submitted applications for postponements on the timeframe to comply for additional point sources that were identified subsequent to the last postponement application.
+This application is currently with the Department of Environment, Forestry and Fishing for a decision.

-Sasol's commitment remains to re commission the Sasolburg incinerators only if compliance with the applicable various emission limits can be sustained.
-Both our Sasolburg and Secunda Synfuels operations are engaging with their respective local licensing authorities with regards to the renewal of their AELs.
-Sasol's environmental obligation accrued at 30 June 2019 was R18 742 million compared to R14 933 million at 30 June 2018.
-Included in this balance is an amount accrued of R4 924 million in respect of the costs of remediation of soil and groundwater contamination and similar environmental costs.
-These costs relate to the following activities: site assessments, soil and groundwater clean-up and remediation, and on-going monitoring.
+Sasol's commitment remains to re-commission the Sasolburg incinerators only if compliance with the various applicable emission limits can be sustained.
+Both our Sasolburg and Secunda Synfuels operations renewed their AELs during 2019.
+Sasol's environmental obligation accrued at 30 June 2020 was R21 790 million compared to R18 742 million at 30 June 2019.
 Due to uncertainties regarding future costs, the potential loss in excess of the amount accrued cannot be reasonably determined.